-I recently attended the annual Association for Educational Communications & Technology virtual convention (#AECT20), themed Towards Culturally-Situated Learning Design and Research.
-Initially dreading six days of Zoom-based conference sessions, I was hooked as speakers from all over the world shared approaches to the COVID-pandemic!
-This short priority list to meet COVID-19's challenges for education and … Continue reading People, Content, Technology in Course Design
+Dreading days of Zoom-based conference sessions for the Association for Educational Communications & Technology's virtual convention (#AECT20), I was hooked as speakers from all over the world shared COVID-pandemic approaches!
+The theme, Towards Culturally-Situated Learning Design and Research, hit home along with this priority list to meet COVID-19's educational and societal challenges: People first.
+Content … Continue reading People, Content, Technology in Course Design

 For those new to online teaching, below is a tutorial recording to follow along with as you develop your Canvas course.
 This tutorial starts with your syllabus and uses it as a base to create your Assignments in Canvas, add them to a module, and what the assignments look like in your gradebook.
 This is … Continue reading How to Create Canvas Assignments Based on Your Syllabus

 This week’s Online Makerspace activity combines a traditional teaching strategy [pre-and post-assessment] with one of the Canvas Studio features [Video quizzing] for an easy way to engage students in content.
 Bonus—this strategy provides students with instant automated feedback, leveraging technology to scaffold student thinking!
 What does this look like?
 Take this short, sample pre-assessment on … Continue reading Three Steps to Create Easy & Engaging Interactive Video Quizzes

 As finals week approaches rapidly, unsettling changes for many students, faculty, and staff with the emergency move to remote teaching have not slowed down.
 For many students, course format shifts, limited quality study time and space, and often overwhelming Covid-19 caused changes makes preparing for final exams and projects seem an impossible task.
 For faculty, … Continue reading Focus on Closure, Not Assessment for Student Success